AnIrishDuck/petrify/README.rst

 .. image:: https://mybinder.org/badge_logo.svg
     :target: https://mybinder.org/v2/gh/anirishduck/petrify/master?filepath=examples/solids.ipynb

-A library for working with three-dimensional geometry.
+A library for constructing, importing, visualizing, modifying, and exporting three-dimensional geometry and toolpaths.
 Designed for CAD / CAM applications.

 To get started with this library, we recommend walking through the demos below.
 Each notebook contains links to our comprehensive class and method-level